Post job

 English language teachers are in charge of establishing a classroom setting that advance in each student the skills of reading, writing, listening, and speaking.
 They assist in the development and recognition of fine literature of all types, inspire students to read extensively for information and recreation, and develop guidelines for analytical judgment of written and oral communication.
 Also, they attend to students' exceptional needs as well as find out and develop their special talents.

 These skill sets are where the common ground ends though.
-A french teacher responsibility is more likely to require skills like "foreign language," "professional development," "language curriculum," and "exam."
-Whereas a english language arts teacher requires skills like "language arts," "english language," "instructional strategies," and "math."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a french teacher are more likely to require skills like "foreign language," "professional development," "language curriculum," and "exam."
+On the other hand, a job as an english language arts teacher requires skills like "language arts," "english language," "instructional strategies," and "math."
+As you can see, what employees do in each career varies considerably.

 A teacher-in-training is a teaching professional who offers technical teaching assistance to teachers in developing effective behavior management and instructional strategies to support student learning.
 The teacher must collaborate with principals while employing diverse techniques to increase the effectiveness of student learning.
 By observing classes and then giving feedback to teachers about their teaching style, classroom management, and techniques are some of the responsibilities of a teacher-in-training.
 The teacher must also develop a wide array of curriculum materials and lesson plans for classroom instruction.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, french teacher responsibilities are more likely to require skills like "professional development," "language curriculum," "grammar," and "student learning."
-Meanwhile, a teacher-in-training might be skilled in areas such as "staff development," "student engagement," "yoga," and "professional development workshops."
+Meanwhile, a teacher-in-training has duties that require skills in areas such as "staff development," "student engagement," "yoga," and "professional development workshops."
 These differences highlight just how different the day-to-day in each role looks.

 A teacher associate is responsible for assisting the teacher in classroom operations and providing teaching support for the students.
 Teacher associates develop learning materials according to the instructions of the headteachers, helping them to track students' progress and observing class behaviors.
 They also take class responsibility if the teacher is away, ensuring to keep activity records and attendance for reference.
 A teacher associate must have excellent communication and organizational skills, especially in handling students' difficulties and working with the teacher to develop techniques to address those challenges.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from french teachers resumes, they are more likely to have skills like "foreign language," "professional development," "language curriculum," and "literature."
-But a teacher associate might have skills like "child care," "cpr," "child development," and "cleanliness."
+The required skills of the two careers differ considerably.
+For example, french teachers are more likely to have skills like "foreign language," "professional development," "language curriculum," and "literature."
+But a teacher associate is more likely to have skills like "child care," "cpr," "child development," and "cleanliness."

 An English language teacher specializes in facilitating discussions and teaching the basic skills in reading and writing.
 Their responsibilities include developing lesson plans and coursework assessments, preparing learning activities, grading the students' homework and examinations, encouraging critical thinking, and monitoring their progress, assisting them in complicated areas as needed.
 Furthermore, as a teacher, it is essential to motivate students to reach their potentials, all while creating strategies to maintain a safe and healthy learning environment for them.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between french teachers and english language teachers, there are some differences that are important to note.
 For one, a french teacher might have more use for skills like "exam," "iv," "classroom environment," and "iii."
-Meanwhile, some english language teachers might include skills like "english-language," "english language," "language development," and "eld" on their resume.
+Meanwhile, some responsibilities of english language teachers require skills like "english-language," "english language," "language development," and "eld. "